SixArm/unix-shell-script-kit/README.md

 ### chain_format

-chain_format: convert a string from any characters to solely alphanumeric and single internal dash characters.
+Convert a string from any characters to solely alphanumeric and single internal dash characters.

 ```sh
 chain_format "**Foo** **Goo** **Hoo**"